 Critical Hit Class: Chie Satonaka is geared towards this, especially in Golden.
 There, she has Black Spot and later Rainy Death, two physical attacks with very high critical rate.
 She also got a passive that increases chance for critical, as well as a buff that also increases critical chance.
 This is probably to compensate for her lower damage compared to fellow physical attacker Kanji.

-Cruel Mercy: The Investigation Team's apprehension of Adachi, rather than leaving him to die.
-They submit him to the laws of the society he so contemptuously hates.
+Cruel Mercy: The Investigation Team's apprehension of the killer.
+Rather than leaving Adachi to die, they submit him to the laws of the society he so contemptuously hates.